Volkswagen Logo

 Volkswagen Emblem

-Over the years of evolution, the emblem, first of all, moved away from Nazi symbols, which can be seen in early versions.
-Since 1948, the stage of many years of modernization of the new version began.
-It lasted until 2020 when Volkswagen management completely simplified the design.
+Over the years of its evolution, the emblem first moved away from Nazi symbols, as seen in early versions.
+Since 1948, a stage of many years of modernization has begun.
+It lasted until 2020, when Volkswagen management completely simplified the design.

 Volkswagen Symbol

-There is no text as such in the logo – there are only two letters taken from the abbreviation.
-They are custom sans serif and have thicker lines.
-The signature palette consists of many shades of blue – from pastel blue to rich cobalt.
+The logo does not contain text; it uses only two letters from the abbreviation.
+The letters are custom sans-serif and have thicker lines.
+The signature palette has many shades of blue, from pastel blue to rich cobalt.

 What does the Volkswagen logo mean?